Open Enrollment - Open February 4th, 2019

 - Enrollment in SESD middle schools is based on your address / school of residency.
 To attend a middle school outside of your attendance area another open enrollment application must be submitted.

-- If a currently registered 5th grade student is interested in the UPP Program at Columbia Middle School (even if Columbia Middle School is the neighborhood school) or a middle school other than their neighborhood middle school, then the family will need to complete the Open Enrollment Process.
+- If a current registered 5th grade student is interested in the UPP Program at Columbia Middle School (even if Columbia Middle School is the neighborhood school) or a middle school other than their neighborhood middle school, then the family will need to complete the Open Enrollment Process.
 If the Open Enrollment transfer request is denied based upon available space in the requested program, then the student will be eligible to attend their neighborhood school without any further action, other than completing an address re-verification at the neighborhood middle school in August by providing the required residency documents outlined in the District’s registration regulations.